Raqiiiba/Raqiiba-project/readme.md

 ### 2. Actors Case Study

-- Dataset: Likely includes film, actor, or industry-related data.
+- Dataset: it includes film, actor, or industry-related data.
-- Potential use:
-  - Summarizing actor activity, performance stats, or trends.
+- Potential use: Summarizes actors activities, performance stats and trends.

 ## 🛠 Tools Used